XiaoMi/themis/readme.md

 3. For familiy needs themis, set THEMIS_ENABLE to 'true' by adding "CONFIG => {'THEMIS_ENABLE', 'true'}" to the family descriptor in table create script.

-### Server Side Settings

-1. Timeout of transaction.
-The timeout of read/write transaction could be set by 'themis.read.transaction.ttl' and 'themis.write.transaction.ttl' respectively.

-2. Data clean.
-Old data which could not be read any more will be cleaned periodly if 'themis.expired.data.clean.enable' is enable, and the clean period could be specified by 'themis.expired.timestamp.calculator.period'.

-These settings could be set in hbase-site.xml of server-side.

 ### Depends themis-client

 add the themis-client dependency to pom of project which needs cross-row transactions.